-Students are introduced to basic vocabulary items from everyday life such as household and classroom items, clothing, days of the wee
+Students are introduced to basic vocabulary items from everyday life such as household and classroom items, clothing, days of the week, seasons, numbers, and colors.
+Students learn to spell and pronounce new words and use them in elementary-level conversations.